IonelaBita/Bug---Reports/README.md

 **Expected results:**

-To appear the facebook page of the site.
+The facebook page of the site should be available.

 **Actual results:**